eugef/node-mocks-http/README.md

 v 0.0.4
 -------

-  * Added a `request.session` that can be set during construction (or via calling the `_setSessionVariable()` method, and read as an object.
+  * Adds a `request.session` that can be set during construction (or via calling the `_setSessionVariable()` method, and read as an object.

 v 0.0.3
 -------

-  * Added a `request.query` that can be set during construction and read as an object.
+  * Adds a `request.query` that can be set during construction and read as an object.

 v 0.0.2